Henk Meutgeert

 In 1994, Henk Meutgeert was given a composing assignment to write a suite for a

-EBU (European Broadcasting Union).
+big band by the EBU (European Broadcasting Union).
 The result of that became the

 “ Eburnian Elephant Songs ”, a composition of five parts, of which the premiere